LHarveyDev/the-kitchen-cupboard/README.md

   - #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to log in and add a recipe.
+    1. As a Returning Visitor, I want to log in and view my profile.
     2. As a Returning Visitor, I want to search for a new recipe to make.
+    3. As a Returning Visitor, I want to log in and add my own recipes.
-    3. As a Returning Visitor, I want to check if there are any social media updates.
+    4. As a Returning Visitor, I want to check if there are any social media updates.

   - #### Frequent User Goals